The fees at Cranleigh School from 1 September 2021 are as follows:

 The fees and charges shown are those presently in force.
 The Governing Body reserves the right to review them at their discretion at any time whether before or after a pupil’s admission.
 As much written notice as possible of alteration will be given.

 The School is insured against accidents to pupils resulting from the negligence of its employees.
 The School arranges personal accident insurance for all pupils, which compensates any who suffer permanent disability whether at School or elsewhere, at home or abroad.
-Further details may be obtained from the Deputy Bursar.
+Further details may be obtained from the Director of Finance.
 The School does not insure the personal effects of pupils; parents should therefore provide cover.
 Parents and guardians of all pupils entering the School are able to insure under the School Fees Protection Scheme to cover a refund of fees in the event of a pupil’s absence through illness during term time.
 School trips in UK and abroad are covered by group travel insurance.